AdobeDocs/express-add-ons-docs/src/pages/guides/tutorials/spectrum-workshop/part1.md

 1. Install and use the [Spectrum Web Components `<sp-theme>` component](https://opensource.adobe.com/spectrum-web-components/tools/theme/), which includes the modules that provide the overall theme that will apply to all of the Spectrum Web Components in your UI.
 It also includes an Express theme that you'll want to use in your add-on project:

-    `npm install @spectrum-web-components/theme`
+    `npm install @spectrum-web-components/theme@0.39.4`

-    **Note:** if you prefer to use `yarn`, you could alternatively use the command: `yarn add @spectrum-web-components/theme`.
+    **Note:** if you prefer to use `yarn`, you could alternatively use the command: `yarn add @spectrum-web-components/theme@0.39.4`.

     Notice your new component is now included in the `package.json`. **TODO** is the installed version going to work or does it need to be manually fixed.

 1. Now, open your `src/index.js` and import the specific theme and typography classes below for the Express theme, color and scale you'll want to support in your add-on:

     ```js
+    /* Theme and typography imports */
     import '@spectrum-web-components/styles/typography.css';
     import '@spectrum-web-components/theme/express/theme-light.js';
-    // import '@spectrum-web-components/theme/express/theme-dark.js'; /* optional depending if you want to support a future dark theme */
     import '@spectrum-web-components/theme/express/scale-medium.js';
-    // import '@spectrum-web-components/theme/express/scale-large.js'; /* optional unless you want to include future support for mobile for insance */
     import '@spectrum-web-components/theme/sp-theme.js';
     ```

+    Optionally note these theme-related imports to keep in mind if you plan to include support for a future dark theme or when add-ons are supported on mobile:

+    ```js
+    // import '@spectrum-web-components/theme/express/theme-dark.js'; /* to support a future dark theme */
+    // import '@spectrum-web-components/theme/express/scale-large.js'; /* future support for mobile for insance */
+    ```

+    **Note:** The `typography.css` import is not required, but is useful to note for using Spectrum CSS vars to help style the typography components of your add-ons, and to provide margins.

-1. You can now add the `<sp-theme>` tag to our UI, but note that you won't actually see anything visually yet, since there are no components for it to be applied to.
-Let's add it and configure it to use the following options:
+1. You can now add the `<sp-theme>` tag to your UI, but note that you won't actually see anything visually yet, since there are no components for it to be applied to.
+Open your `src/index.html` file, and add the following theme component into the `<body>` tags, configured with a `medium` scale, `light` color and `express` theme:

     ```html
     <sp-theme scale="medium" color="light" theme="express">
+        /* UI content will go here */
     </sp-theme>
     ```